 Download the brochure

-With the eSIM, OEMs have the peace of mind that their consumer devices will connect easily to cellular networks, no matter which part of the globe they are shipped.
+With eSIM, OEMs have the peace of mind that their consumer devices will connect easily to cellular networks, no matter which part of the globe they are shipped to.

 Learn more about eSIM

 Thales is a leader in digital security solutions, working actively with more than 450 mobile network operators worldwide.
-Our products are used by billions of consumers of digital services around the globe.
+Billions of consumers of digital services around the globe use our products.
 We are uniquely placed in the connected ecosystem to enable consumer electronics manufacturers to connect with the MNO world and deliver a superior customer experience to end consumers.